freyaalminde/freyaalminde/README.md

 - 🔭 I’m currently working on [Watch Date Picker](https://github.com/freyaalminde/watch-date-picker), [Hydration](https://github.com/freyaalminde/hyration), and [Database Utility](https://github.com/database-utility/database-utility).
 - 🌱 I’m currently learning the arcane arts of AppKit.
 - 👯 I’m looking to collaborate on a better tomorrow for all Apple platform IDE apps.
-- 🤔 I’m looking for help with Apple’s TextKit.
+- 🤔 I’m looking for help with TextKit and view-based `NSTableView`s.
 - 💬 Ask me about `NSCell`.
 - 📫 How to reach me: Hit me up on Discord or iMessage.
 - ⚡ Fun fact: Most of my forks are just me accidentally pressing <kbd>E</kbd> while viewing a repository. 🫠